GeoscienceAustralia/dea-sandbox/docker/README.md

 ### Extending

-For large changes add new libraries to `requirements.txt`.
+For large changes add new libraries to `requirements.txt` or `requirements-jupyter.txt`.
 There are several "logical clusters" of packages in there, try to attach new package to a correct group or create new category if needed.

+To add a new jupyter lab extension edit `jupyter-extensions.txt`.
+Always pin extensions and Python libraries that use them.

 Modifying `requirements.txt` will trigger a complete rebuild of the python environment and docker image.
 This is not always desirable.
 If you just need to